Finding Dispersed Families

-Finding Dispersed Families is a special live broadcast created and aired by the Korean Broadcasting System (KBS) from June 30 to November 14, 1983.
-The television program aimed to reunite Korean families following the division of Korea and the Korean War.
-The broadcast was initially filmed at the KBS Headquarters in Yeouido Park in Seoul yet later expanded nationwide and featured cases received from nine of KBS' regional branches.
+Finding Dispersed Families was a special live broadcast created by the Korean Broadcasting System (KBS) that aired from June 30 to November 14, 1983.
+The television program aimed to reunite families within South Korea that were separated following the division of Korea and the Korean War.
+The broadcast was initially filmed at the KBS Headquarters in Yeouido Park, Seoul.
+It later expanded across the nation and featured cases received from nine of KBS' regional branches.

-The program was conceived by director Park Hee-ung to pay homage to the 30th anniversary of the agreement to a ceasefire that brought an end to the Korean War.
+The program was conceived by director Park Hee-ung to commemorate the 30-year anniversary of the ceasefire agreement that brought an end to the Korean War.
 It was initially pitched as a small segment to be featured on the morning show Studio 830 with the title I Still Haven't Found my Family.
-Shortly following this pitch, however, KBS received a large number of applications to appear on the program, alerting the producers to the significant number of Korean families dispersed by war and their continued suffering.
+Shortly following this pitch, KBS received a large number of applications to appear on the program, causing the producers to realize the significant number of Korean families that had been dispersed by the war.
 As a result, KBS president Lee Won-hong granted permission for an extended special broadcast to be aired, which led to the creation of the program.

 Whilst the broadcast was originally planned with a duration of 95 minutes, it ran for a total of 453 hours and 45 minutes over 138 days as KBS was inundated with requests for help to re-connect individuals with their lost family members.
-As a result, 53,000 people were featured on air, uniting 10,000 families over its course.
+As a result, 53,000 people were featured on air, reuniting 10,000 families.

-Finding Dispersed Families received international acclaim and humanitarian praise, cementing its place in UNESCO's Memory of the World International Register in 2015.
-The archives of the program can be accessed by the public via the KBS website or through searching using key words on any Korean portal site.
-Segments of the broadcast are also available for streaming with English subtitles on Vimeo and YouTube.
+Finding Dispersed Families received international attention, and in 2015 was included in UNESCO's Memory of the World International Register.

 Background

 There were two key stages in Korean history in which significant numbers of families were separated, many of whom later appeared on Finding Dispersed Families.
-These eras were the Liberation period (1945–1950) following the Cold War and the Korean War period (1950–1953).
+These eras were the Liberation period (1945–1950) following the End of World War II in Asia and the Korean War period (1950–1953).